 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are not considered entitled to vote on that proposal and they are also not considered affirmative or negative votes on any proposal.
-Thus, broker non-votes will not affect the outcome of any matter being voted on at the 2012 Annual Meeting, assuming that a quorum is obtained.
+Thus, broker non-votes will not affect the outcome of any matter being voted on at the 2013 Annual Meeting, assuming that a quorum is obtained.

 - Q: What happens if a nominee is unable to stand for election? - A: If a nominee is unable to stand for election, the Board may either reduce the number of directors to be elected or substitute a nominee.
-If a substitute nominee is selected, the proxy holders, Dr. Cohen and Ms. Wasman, will vote your shares for the substitute nominee, unless you have withheld authority. - Q: What happens if additional matters are presented at the 2012 Annual Meeting? - A: Other than the three items of business described in this Proxy Statement, we are not aware of any other business to be acted upon at the 2012 Annual Meeting.
-If you grant a proxy, the persons named as proxyholders, Dr. Cohen and Ms. Wasman, will have the discretion to vote your shares on any additional matters properly presented for a vote at the 2012 Annual Meeting. - Q: Who will serve as inspector of elections? - A: Broadridge will tabulate votes and a representative of Broadridge will act as inspector of elections. - Q: What does it mean if I receive more than one Notice of Annual Meeting and Internet Availability and/or set of written proxy materials? - A: If you receive more than one Notice of Annual Meeting and Internet Availability, or more than one set of written proxy materials, it means your shares are not all registered in the same way (for example, some are registered in your name and others are registered jointly with a spouse) and are in more than one account.
-In order to ensure that you vote all of the shares that you are entitled to vote, you should authorize a proxy to vote all proxy cards to which you are provided access. - Q: Who will bear the cost of soliciting votes for the 2012 Annual Meeting? - A: Acorda Therapeutics is making this solicitation and will pay the entire cost of preparing, assembling, printing, mailing and distributing these proxy materials and soliciting votes.
+If a substitute nominee is selected, the proxy holders, Dr. Cohen and Ms. Wasman, will vote your shares for the substitute nominee, unless you have withheld authority. - Q: What happens if additional matters are presented at the 2013 Annual Meeting? - A: Other than the three items of business described in this Proxy Statement, we are not aware of any other business to be acted upon at the 2013 Annual Meeting.
+If you grant a proxy, the persons named as proxyholders, Dr. Cohen and Ms. Wasman, will have the discretion to vote your shares on any additional matters properly presented for a vote at the 2013 Annual Meeting. - Q: Who will serve as inspector of elections? - A: Broadridge will tabulate votes and a representative of Broadridge will act as inspector of elections. - Q: What does it mean if I receive more than one Notice of Annual Meeting and Internet Availability and/or set of written proxy materials? - A: If you receive more than one Notice of Annual Meeting and Internet Availability, and/or more than one set of written proxy materials, it means your shares are not all registered or held in the same way (for example, some are registered in your name and others are registered jointly with a spouse) and are in more than one account.
+In order to ensure that you vote all of the shares that you are entitled to vote, you should authorize a proxy to vote all proxy cards to which you are provided access.
+Similarly, for all shares you hold in street name, you should follow the voting instructions provided by each broker, trustee or nominee for the shares held on your behalf by that broker, trustee or nominee. - Q: Who will bear the cost of soliciting votes for the 2013 Annual Meeting? - A: Acorda Therapeutics is making this solicitation and will pay the entire cost of preparing, assembling, printing, mailing and distributing these proxy materials and soliciting votes.
 In addition to the mailing of these proxy materials, the solicitation of proxies or votes may be made in person, by telephone or by electronic communication by our directors, officers and employees.
 These individuals will not receive any additional compensation for such solicitation activities.
-Upon request, we will also reimburse brokerage houses and other custodians, nominees and fiduciaries for forwarding proxy materials to stockholders. - Q: Where can I find the voting results of the 2012 Annual Meeting? - A: We intend to announce preliminary voting results at the 2012 Annual Meeting and after the meeting we will publish final results in a Current Report on Form 8-K. - Q: What if I have questions for Acorda Therapeutics' transfer agent? - A: Please contact our transfer agent, at the phone number or address listed below, if you are a registered stockholder and have questions concerning stock certificates, transfers or ownership or other matters pertaining to your stock account.
+Upon request, we will also reimburse brokerage houses and other custodians, nominees and fiduciaries for forwarding proxy materials to stockholders. - Q: Where can I find the voting results of the 2013 Annual Meeting? - A: We intend to announce preliminary voting results at the 2013 Annual Meeting and after the meeting we will publish final results in a Current Report on Form 8-K. - Q: What if I have questions for Acorda Therapeutics' transfer agent? - A: Please contact our transfer agent, at the phone number or address listed below, if you are a registered stockholder and have questions concerning stock certificates, transfers or ownership or other matters pertaining to your stock account.

-Registrar and Transfer Company 10 Commerce Drive Cranford, NJ 07016 Telephone: (908) 497-2300
+Registrar and Transfer Company 10 Commerce Drive Cranford, NJ 07016 Telephone: (800) 368-5948